Yue Chinese: Rise of Cantonese

-Languages and dialects
+Geographic distribution

-Yue languages are spoken in the southern provinces of Guangdong and Guangxi, an area long dominated culturally and economically by the city of Guangzhou (Canton) at the delta of the Pearl River.
-The Cantonese variety, also spoken in Hong Kong and Macau, is the prestige variety of Yue.
+Yue languages are spoken in the southern provinces of Guangdong and Guangxi, an area long dominated culturally and economically by the city of Guangzhou at the delta of the Pearl River.
+Cantonese, also spoken in Hong Kong and Macau, is the prestige variety of Yue.
+Yue varieties are not totally mutually intelligible with one another.

-The influence of Guangzhou has spread westward along the Pearl River system, so that, for example, the speech of the city of Wuzhou some 190 km upstream in Guangxi is much more similar to that of Guangzhou than dialects of coastal districts that are closer but separated from the city by hilly terrain.
+The influence of Guangzhou has spread westward along the Pearl River system, so that, for example, the speech of the city of Wuzhou some 190 km upstream in Guangxi is much more similar to that of Guangzhou than dialects of coastal districts that are closer but separated from the city of Guangzhou by hilly terrain.
 One of these coastal languages, Taishanese, is the most common Yue variety among overseas communities.
-Yue varieties are not totally mutually intelligible with one another.
+However, many such Chinatowns have been historically dominated by varieties closer to a more standard Cantonese; among these are those of Hanoi, Kuala Lumpur, Sydney, Vancouver, and London.

+Yue Chinese is the most widely spoken local language in Guangdong.
+Its native speakers constitute around a half (47%) of its population.
+The other half is equally divided between Hakka and Min languages, mostly Teochew, but also Haklau and Leizhounese.

+Yue is also the most widespread Sinitic language in Guangxi, spoken by slightly more than a half of its Han population.
+The other half is almost equally divided between the Southwestern Mandarin, Hakka, and Pinghua; there is also a considerable Xiang-speaking population and a small Hokkien-speaking minority.
+Yue Chinese is spoken by 35% of the total population of Guangxi, being one of the two largest languages in that province, along with Zhuang.

+In China, as of 2004, 60% of all Yue speakers lived in Guangdong, 28.3% lived in Guangxi, and 11.6% lived in Hong Kong.

+Varieties

 Classification

-In Yuan Jiahua's dialect manual (1962), Yue dialects were divided into five groups:
+In Yuan Jiahua's 1962 dialect manual, Yue dialects were divided into five groups: